henrik/ectoo/README.md

 end
 ```

-Ensure ectoo is started before your application:
+Ensure Ectoo is started before your application:

 ``` elixir
 def application do